sandyjmacdonald/sandyjmacdonald.github.io/_posts/2021-12-28-logging-raspberry-pi-environmental-data-to-influxdb.md

 "Set hostname" checkbox and then call it something like `enviro.local`, so you can find it easily on your network.
 Also check the "Enable SSH" checkbox and set the password to something memorable and secure.
-Scroll down a little and then select "Configure wifi" and enter your Wi-Fi network's SSID and password.
+Scroll down a little and then select "Configure wifi" and enter your wi-fi network's SSID and password.
 Doing all of this will make it really easy to install everything headlessly once you've burnt the image to the micro SD card and booted up your Pi.